Jeanette MacDonald: Paramount, controversial move to Fox Film Corporation

 In the first rush of sound films during 1929 and 1930, MacDonald starred in six films—the first four for Paramount Studios.
 Her first, The Love Parade (1929), directed by Ernst Lubitsch and co-starring Maurice Chevalier, was a landmark of early sound films, and received a Best Picture nomination.
 MacDonald's first recordings for RCA Victor were two hits from the score: "Dream Lover" and "March of the Grenadiers."
 The Vagabond King (1930) was a lavish two-strip Technicolor film version of Rudolf Friml's hit 1925 operetta.
 Broadway star Dennis King reprised his role as 15th-century French poet François Villon, and MacDonald was Princess Katherine.
 She sang "Some Day" and "Only a Rose."
 The UCLA Film and Television Archive owns the only known color print of this production.

-1930 was an extremely busy year for Paramount and MacDonald.
+Both Paramount and MacDonald were extremely busy in 1930.
 Paramount on Parade was an all-star revue, similar to other mammoth sound revues produced by major studios to introduce their formerly silent stars to the public.
 MacDonald's footage singing a duet of "Come Back to Sorrento" with Nino Martini was cut from the release print due to copyright reasons with Universal Studios, which had recently acquired the copyright to the song for an upcoming movie, King of Jazz.
 Let's Go Native was a desert-island comedy directed by Leo McCarey, co-starring the likes of Jack Oakie and Kay Francis.
 Monte Carlo became another highly regarded Lubitsch classic, with British musical star Jack Buchanan as a count who disguises himself as a hairdresser in order to woo a scatterbrained countess (MacDonald).
 MacDonald introduced "Beyond the Blue Horizon," which she recorded three times during her career, including performing it for the Hollywood Victory Committee film Follow the Boys.

 In hopes of producing her own films, MacDonald went to United Artists to make The Lottery Bride in 1930.
 Despite music by Rudolf Friml, the film was not successful.
 MacDonald next signed a three-picture deal with the Fox Film Corporation, a controversial move in Hollywood; every other studio was far superior in the eyes of many, from their budgets to the fantastical entertainment of their films.
 Oh, for a Man!
 (1930) was more successful; MacDonald portrayed a temperamental opera singer who sings Wagner's "Liebestod" and falls for an Irish burglar played by Reginald Denny.
 In 1931, Don't Bet on Women was a non-musical drawing-room comedy in which a playboy (Edmund Lowe) bets his happily married friend (Roland Young) that he can seduce his friend's wife (MacDonald).
 Annabelle's Affairs (1931) was a farce, with MacDonald as a sophisticated New York playgirl who does not recognize her own miner husband, played by Victor McLaglen, when he turns up five years later.
 Although highly praised by reviewers at the time, only one reel of this film survives.